Members of the Food Group aim to promote healthy eating, home cooking and encourage people to eat what’s in season and local by:

 - Buying local food at the quarterly Local Excellence Markets

 What is the outlook for our food supply?
 At almost every point, it depends on cheap fossil fuels for production, processing and transport.
-But there are local suppliers who are working to produce and market food ethically and sustainably – Iain Tolhurst of Tolhurst Organic near Reading whose veg bags are delivered to Susie Howard’s house in Abingdon every week, and Cultivate mobile veg van , which has weekly stops all over Oxford, to name but two.
+But there are local suppliers who are working to produce and market fresh food ethically and sustainably, with very few “food miles”.
+One scheme that some members of ACC subscribe to is the Tolhurst Organic Veg Box scheme – bags of vegetables are delivered to central Abingdon on Thursdays for you to collect every week.
+There’s also the Cultivate mobile veg van, which has weekly stops all over Oxford.

 What can we all do?